top of page

 Anyone who falls ill during their well-earned vacation doesn't have to worry about losing their precious vacation days.
 According to Section 9 of the Federal Vacation Act (BUrlG) , sick days documented by a doctor's note are not counted towards their vacation entitlement .
 It is important to submit the certificate of incapacity to work to your employer immediately - ideally on the first day of illness.
 This is the only way to preserve your right to rest and to be able to take your vacation at a later date.
 Especially if you become ill abroad, additional obligations apply, such as notifying your employer and submitting the certificate.
 Employees should therefore find out about their rights and obligations in the event of illness while on vacation as early as possible to avoid any unpleasant surprises.

 Vacation law in Germany is clearly regulated by the Federal Vacation Act (BUrlG) and serves to protect employee health.
-Employees are entitled to at least 20 vacation days for a five-day workweek.
-Unused vacation time expires if it is not used by March 31 of the following year – unless the employer has violated their duty to provide notice.
-Part-time employment is permitted during vacation time as long as it does not jeopardize the purpose of the vacation.
-Activities that conflict with relaxation or are detrimental to the employer, however, are prohibited.
+Employees working a five-day week are entitled to at least 20 vacation days.
+Unused vacation days expire if they are not used by March 31 of the following year – unless the employer has violated their duty to provide notice.
+During vacation, secondary employment is permitted as long as they do not jeopardize the purpose of the vacation.
+Activities that conflict with relaxation or are detrimental to the employer are prohibited.
 Illness during vacation does not result in the loss of vacation days – these days can be made up with a doctor's certificate.